dieram3/competitive-programming-library/README.md

 ## How to contribute

-You can use issues and pull requests for add, fix or improve source code.
-The conditions is, maintain the code legible and global variable independent.
+You can submit a pull request to improve the library.
+The code must be well documented, easily legible and independent of global variables.
+Use Issues for feedback.
+Thanks!